Lessons from McDonald’s That Will Help You Run a More Successful Auto Repair Shop

 The third lesson McDonald’s is now providing us with is that we can never get lazy.
 When companies get to the point where they feel they have it all under control, when they take their customers for granted, and when they underestimate the strength of their competitors, they begin their journey to the bottom.

 I ask that you consider the priceless gift that McDonald’s is now providing us with, and learn from it.
 As you move forward in the coming years you’ll need to need to remain laser-focused on customer satisfaction, and not let the quest for profits blur your vision.
 Secondly, you’ll need to remember that you can never be everything to everybody.
-This doesn’t mean you can’t service different types of vehicles, or offer different types of services, but you will need to have a clear vision of who your ideal customer is, and build your business to fulfill their needs.
+This doesn’t mean you can’t service different types of vehicles, or offer different types of services, but you will need to have a clear vision of who your ideal customer is and build your business to fulfill their needs.
 And then last but not least, you can never become complacent, and take your customers and competitors for granted.
 You’ll need to pay close attention to the upcoming changes in our industry, and the changes in your customers as well.
 Hybrids, electric vehicles, and infotainment systems are certainly a part of our industry’s future, so they need to be considered in the evolution of your business model.

-In closing, if you have clearly defined goals that extend out for years, and the passion to reach those goals, if you hire truly remarkable people, and if you live by a principle of never putting money ahead of people, then you will not only be able to build an amazing business, but you will find that this priceless gift from McDonald’s is one that will pave your way to success.
+In closing, if you have clearly defined goals that extend out for years, and the passion to reach those goals, hire truly remarkable people, and if you live by a principle of never putting money ahead of people, then you will not only be able to build an amazing business, but you will find that this priceless gift from McDonald’s is one that will pave your way to success.